-Metallic foiling is an impactful means for drawing one’s gaze towards a printed piece or object.
+Metallic foil sleeking is an impactful means for drawing one’s gaze towards a printed piece or object.
 With a little thought, you can truly make your design shine—no matter if it’s an invitation, business card, envelope, package, or marketing material.

 Using foil as a design element of topography is a clever idea.
 Yet, the process does have its list of certain limitations.
 Typescripts typically appear larger, so choose an appropriate font and style that suits both your aesthetic and material.
 Any words rendered in foil should be the biggest on the paper and relatively easy to read.
 As a design consideration, focus on the layout and spacing out the type for readability.
-By using foil in detailed design attentively, you can ensure a cleaner, cohesive copy.
+With some attention to detail in your foil design, you can ensure a cleaner, cohesive copy.

 Creativity: Keep Simplicity in Mind

 Simplicity is key when you’re wondering how to use foil in your designs and graphics.
 Keep your main colors to a maximum of two or three in your design scheme.
-Your unique metallic finishes will provide a more attractive print quality without excessive emphasis or melodrama.
-That being said, foil application does collaborate well with other printing processes such as embossing and letterpress.
+Your unique metallic finishes will provide a more attractive print quality without excessive emphasis or melodrama, like a sleek gold foil business card design.
+That being said, foil designs do collaborate well with other printing processes such as embossing and letterpress.
 Feel free to use creativity to construct coordinating contrast and complements.

 Talk To a Printing Expert

-To enhance your creative design project, reach out to a local printer.
+To enhance your creative design project, reach out to a local printer about digital foil printing.
 Numerous printing companies use diverse machinery and techniques and can offer guidelines.
-Here at House of Printing, we offer traditional foil stamping alongside our digital foil printing, also known as sleeking.
+Here at House of Printing, we offer traditional foil stamping alongside our digital foil printing, also known as foil sleeking.